Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin that offers extended functionality with a number of premium extensions (add-ons).
+WP RSS Aggregator is an RSS feed importer and auto blogging plugin for WordPress with additional functionality with premium add-ons.

-For example, the Feed to Post add-on lets you add content to your site automatically by importing RSS feeds directly into your WordPress posts.
+For example, the Feed to Post extension allows you to add content to your site automatically by importing RSS feeds directly into your WP posts or any other custom post type.

 For more details, go here: